Nuno Mendes (footballer, born 2002): Style of play

-Known mainly for his offensive capabilities, speed, and technical qualities, Mendes plays mainly as a left-sided attacking full-back or wing-back, which allows him to create danger either from a standing start or whilst on the counter-attack.
+Mendes is known for his offensive capabilities, speed and technical qualities, playing mainly as a left-sided attacking full-back or wing-back, which allows him to create danger either from a standing start or whilst on the counter-attack.
 Apart from his dribbling, he boasts an excellent crossing ability whether tightly marked or open in space, and his physical prowess allows him to beat out opponents to the ball either with his speed or strength.
 He is also capable of anticipating attacks and cutting in front of a pass and winning the ball back.

-Despite his ability going forward, however, the defensive side of Mendes's game has been brought into question by pundits on occasion, who have cited the inconsistency on his decision-making in front of goal, positioning and awareness as areas of weakness in need of improvement.
+Despite his ability going forward, however, the defensive side of Mendes's game was brought into question by pundits early into his career, with the latter citing the inconsistency on his decision-making in front of goal, positioning and awareness as areas of weakness in need of improvement.
+Over the following years, however, under Luis Enrique at Paris Saint-Germain, he became more tactically disciplined, displaying better judgment on when to push forward and when to hold his line.
+His one-on-one defending matured, committing fewer rash challenges while displaying greater awareness of space and opponents’ movement.
+These developments were particularly evident in high-stakes matches, where his defensive performances against players such as Mohamed Salah and Yamal drew praise from pundits and coaches alike, marked his improvement into a more complete and balanced full-back.